dwarkeshsp/new_old_blog/content/posts/notes-12-20.md

 # Notes

+## 12/20/20

+- If writing for Substack becomes a viable business model, it's only a matter of time before investors become willing to seed young writers in order to reap a percentage of their blog revenues.

 ## 12/19/20

 - This blog would be worth regularly writing if every post would get on average 100 reads.
 I'm going to remember that if I surpass that number and feel unmotivated.